 Summer is one of the best months for food, because all my favorite vegetables are in season along with those magical fruits that only come ripe for six seconds on the second Tuesday in June (hi cherries!).
-Downside is, summer produce tends to have delicate skin and flesh, which leads to speedy rotting and wasted potential due to science.
+Downside is, summer produce tends to have delicate skin and flesh, which leads to speedy rotting and wasted potential due to interesting but incovenient science.

 I have no idea where I picked this up, probably some combination of Hints from Heloise, basic science, personal experience and dumb luck.
-I’ve tried green bags and veggie washes, but just washing with water and wrapping with towels works just as well.
-On one hand, it takes a little longer upfront, but on the other, makes your produce last for weeks.
+I’ve tried green bags and veggie washes, but washing with water and wrapping with towels works just as well.
+On one hand, it takes longer upfront, but on the other, makes your produce last for weeks.
 People I’ve told never seem to know about it, so here you go, world:

 How To Make Summer Produce Last a Lot Longer In Your Fridge

 For zucchini, cucumber, asparagus and similar delicate veg: wash using cool water and by gently rubbing the flesh until it no longer feels (overly) waxy or gritty.
 Use towel to pat dry, then wrap in a hand towel or paper towel.
 You can store them directly on the shelf this way.
 I have no fancy crisper drawers with temp control, just normal drawers, so I rewrap them in their plastic produce bag.
 Doesn’t seem to effect them negatively, although purists may disagree.